diegobaena89/diegobaena89/README.md

   <li>😍 Passionate about Javascript, Typescript, Node and ReactJS.</li>
   <li>💻 I also have knowledge in Express and Angular.</li>
   <li>😊 Enjoy spending my free time trying to solve new problems in programming.</li>
-  <li>🤓 Recently improving my skills in backend with NodeJS, Express, Sequelize, mongoDB and TDD with Jest.</li>
+  <li>🤓 Currently improving my skills in unit tests with Jest and React Testing Library and compoent tests with Cypress.</li>
 </ul>

 ---